DaveBruening/AzureIoT/README.md

 It's based on [__Tutorial - Connect a generic client app to Azure IoT Central | Microsoft Docs__](https://docs.microsoft.com/en-us/azure/iot-central/core/tutorial-connect-device?pivots=programming-language-csharp).<br/>
 I added some neat features :thumbsup:, like:<br/>
 -	<br/>
--	<br/>
+-	Displaying warning and critical messages in the console when temperature goes above and below thresholds<br/>
--	Mading the pressureRptDavieB command to display average pressure, temperature/pressure ratio, and the sum of the pressure telemetries.<br/>
+-	Making a telemetry for pressure.<br/>
--	Mading a telemetry for pressure.<br/>
+-	Making the pressureRptDavieB command to display average pressure, temperature/pressure ratio, and the sum of the pressure telemetries.<br/>
--	Mading a property for the min temperature since last reboot.<br/>
+-	Making a property for the min temperature since last reboot.<br/>
 -	Changing the device's temperature telemetry from a constant value each debugging session to varying each reporting interval<br/>
 -	Changing the device's reporting interval from every 5 seconds to every minute.
 (Alright, that's pretty basic, but it's one of the first changes I made, so it was pretty neat!)<br/>